Rocky Mountain Radar Detector Scam.

 Why not?
 Simply because for any drivers intents and purposes, they don't work.
 If that's not enough reason for you then please send me a $500 bill and I'll send you the deed for a very popular toll bridge.
 Seriously though, if you don't believe me, I'll happily sell you my Phantom.
 I've disassembled the case but the unit still functions exactly the same way as it did when it left the factory.
 I guarantee you won't notice any difference between mine and a new one's performance.

 Why have I created this page?
 Two reasons:

 1. Because nobody else has one that turns up on a Google search.
 RM must threaten legal action against anyone who properly blasphemes them in public.
 I guess if you're in the business of selling $3 plastic boxes for $200+ you have plenty of money to hire lawyers with.

-Update: It's been almost a year and I haven't been threatened by Rocky Mountain Radar in any way.
+Update: It's been years and I haven't been threatened by Rocky Mountain Radar in any way.
 I hereby rescind my assumptions about their (ab)use of our legal system.

 What do you recommend for a Radar Detector?

 I currently use an Escort Passport 8500.
 It is simply one of the finest Radar Detectors available.
 See the reviews in SpeedLabs tests, Car & Driver magazine, or any other automobile enthusiasts site.
 It consistently ranks at the top of every chart.
 The one thing I don't yet have and want is a laser jammer, two of which are on my wishlist.